What Is A Speed Oven? – Pros, Cons & Expert Advice

 - Speed: One of the main benefits is that it can cook food much faster than a conventional oven.
 This is because it uses microwave energy to heat the food from the inside out.
 Which helps to reduce cooking time.

-- Efficiency: Speed ovens are also more energy efficient than traditional ovens, as they use less energy to cook food.
+- Efficiency: They can be more energy efficient than traditional ovens, as they use less energy to cook food.
 This can be beneficial if you are looking to reduce your energy usage and save money on your energy bills.

-- Versatility: Most speed ovens have a range of cooking functions and modes.
-Such as a grill, convection cooking, and steam, which allows you to cook a wide variety of foods in different ways.
+- Versatility: Most have a range of cooking functions and modes.
+Such as a grill, convection cooking, and steaming, which allows you to cook a wide variety of foods in different ways.